surgical site infection

 Soon it will be easier for you to find out how well your hospital prevents certain infections.
 As part of the new health care reform law, the Department of Health and Human Services will require hospitals to publicly disclose several types of dangerous hospital infections.

-Categories: Hospital Acquired Infections, MRSA
+Categories: Hospital Infections/ Superbugs, MRSA

 Tags: C. diff, HHS, ICU, medicare part d, public reporting, surgical site infection